From Martin Coren

 On November 8, 2011, a scurrilous article appeared in the New York Post accusing me of cover-ups when I was founding principal of Brooklyn Theatre Arts High School and detailing my supposed malfeasance.
 I’ve created this website because I feel a strong responsibility to show, beyond a shadow of a doubt, that the accusations are false.
 To prove this, I am including the report from the New York City Department of Education’s Office of Special Investigations on which the article is based, as well as my own, exculpatory documentation and related explanations.
 I would have presented my rebuttal much sooner but it made little sense to do so until I had first read the official report.
 Unfortunately, it took over five years - yes, over five years - including filing two Freedom of Information Law (FOIL) requests (my first was ignored), contacting the Public Advocate for the City of New York, and encountering repeated delays by the DOE's Office of Legal Services, before I finally obtained that official document on April 18, 2017.

 When you read this material you will realize immediately that there were never any 'cover-ups'.
 Instead, there were, as usual, disagreements between a principal and teachers in some areas, misunderstandings in other areas, and the natural growing pains of a new, small school.
 These issues became the basis for anonymous allegations that led to an investigation and, eventually, the corrupt leaking of the investigator's report to the newspaper.
 I’ll now list the six allegations and disprove each one.
-References are to the investigator's report, which, along with an appendix of my own material proving the allegations are false, appear below.
+References are to the investigator's report, which, along with an appendix of my own material proving the allegations are false, appears below.
 (Please note that in its report OSI redacted two additional allegations, including all related statements.
 Clearly, I cannot respond if I'm not permitted to know what the claims are or entail.)
 Following my "Accusations & Rebuttals," I'll tell you "The Rest of the Story," explaining how and why I worked tirelessly to ensure the report was in fact completed as well as why I believe it was then unscrupulously leaked.

 Accusations & Rebuttals